jaykay12/tech/_posts/2025-08-02-hadoop-mapreduce-hdfs.md

 Hadoop was designed to deal with large amounts of data, so here are the five primary benefits:

-Name|Details
+Benefits|Details
 ---|---
-Speed|Hadoop's concurrent processing, MapReduce model, and HDFS enables this Diversity|HDFS can hold a variety of data forms, including structured, semi-structured, and unstructured data.
+**Speed**|Hadoop's concurrent processing using MapReduce model, and HDFS enables this **Diversity**|HDFS can hold a variety of data forms, including structured, semi-structured, and unstructured data.
-Cost-Effective|Open-source and stores data on commodity technology Resilient|HDFS has the ability to replicate data over the network & provides replication factor of 3 Scalable|Distributed in nature, we can quickly add extra servers to Hadoop & quickly scale it horizontally
+**Cost-Effective**|Open-source and stores data on commodity technology **Resilient**|HDFS has the ability to replicate data over the network & provides replication factor of 3 by default **Scalable**|Distributed in nature, we can quickly add extra servers to Hadoop & horizontally scale it

 ## Challenges in Hadoop

-Name|Details
+Challenges|Details
 ---|---
-Security|Lot of confidential information.
-Hadoop still has to provide suitable identity, data encryption, provisioning, and auditing procedures.
+**Security**|Hadoop still has to provide suitable identity, data encryption, provisioning, and auditing procedures.
-High Learning Curve|For running query in Hadoop, it requires developing MapReduce functions in Java.
+**High Learning Curve**|For running query in Hadoop, it requires developing MapReduce functions in Java.
 In addition, the ecosystem is made up of many other components.
-Not All Datasets can be Handled the Same|Hadoop does not provide a “one-size-fits-all” benefit.
+**Not All Datasets can be Handled the Same**|Hadoop does not provide a “one-size-fits-all” benefit.
 Different components operate in different ways, lot trial and error needed
-MapReduce is Limited|Although MapReduce is a fantastic programming model, it relies on a file-intensive technique which is tough to handle
+**MapReduce is Limited**|Although MapReduce is a fantastic programming model, it relies on a file-intensive technique which is tough to handle

 ## Components of Hadoop